KilledByAPixel/EggTimeRewind/README.md

 ![screenshot](/screenshot.png)

-## Time REWINDS you die... and your PARALLEL LIVES return!
+## Time REWINDS you die... but your LOST SOULS return!

 ### Controls
 * Move with wasd, num pad, mouse, or gamepad.